thchatzidiamantis/MscThesis/Progress.md

 - [ ] The other side of the Qcat-CSS Quillen equivalence
 - [ ] Remark on the $\infty$-category of spaces
 - [x] Short section on type families as fibrations
+- [ ] Finish truncations part, loop spaces
-- [ ] Short section on why not all types are sets under univalence
+- [ ] Short section on how to do logic with propositions why not all types are sets under univalence
 - [ ] Write the proofs about flagged categories
 - [ ] In the same chapter, short note on univalent 1-categories and the Rezk completion
-- [ ] Mention that the Segal condition can be reduced to "local wrt horn inclusion" at the start of chapter 6
+- [ ] Mention that the Segal condition can be reduced to "local wrt horn inclusion" at the start of chapter 5, state the analogous sHoTT theorem
 - [ ] Improve explanation of extension types
 - [ ] Add homotopy extension types and the equivalence formalized in Rzk
 - [x] Homotopy extension property as a consequence of choice and extext